Physical Plausibility Reasoning via HCM-GRPO: Empowering Compact Model for Superior Performance: Related Work

 \subsection{Multimodal Large Language Models}

-MLLMs have demonstrated impressive capabilities across various tasks and applications~\cite{zhu2025internvl3, lu2024ovis, liu2025visual, chen2024far, wang2024enhancing, hong2025glm}.
+MLLMs have demonstrated impressive capabilities across various tasks and applications~\cite{chen2024internvl, liu2025visual, hong2025glm}.
 Particularly, an increasing number of studies are exploring the scope and boundary of MLLMs' capabilities.
-For instance, CC-OCR~\cite{yang2024cc} investigates the performance of MLLMs on end-to-end OCR tasks.
+For instance, CC-OCR~\cite{yang2025cc} investigates the performance of MLLMs on end-to-end OCR tasks.
 Naturalbench~\cite{li2024naturalbench} examines their ability to understand when faced with the same question under different images.
+IntentMLM~\cite{wang2025unlocking} explores MLLMs for intent perception by leveraging their rich cross-modal representations.
+CS-VSL~\cite{zhang2025cross} explores cross-scene visual context parsing by leveraging MLLMs to capture relationships between objects across multiple images.
+SWG-Fusion~\cite{wang2026swg} leverages MLLMs to extract semantic weather cues from visual inputs and provide adaptive guidance for multimodal fusion in BEV object detection under harsh weather conditions.
+FER~\cite{li2026event} leverages MLLMs to perform facial expression recognition by integrating visual event streams and textual priors to model facial action unit correlations.
 CoMT~\cite{cheng2025comt} explores their visualization capabilities during the reasoning process.
-All-Angle Bench~\cite{yeh2025seeing} studies MLLMs' multi-perspective understanding and corresponding abilities.
-Inspired by the frequent occurrence of unreasonable content in the field of image generation, we are very curious about whether MLLMs can understand human preferences regarding the generated content.
+Inspired by the frequent occurrence of unreasonable content in the field of image generation, we are very curious about whether MLLMs can identify physically plausible generated contents.
 In this work, we construct a pipeline for the image generation dataset and evaluate the performance of various MLLMs based on this dataset.